 Our Strengths and Priorities

-The CCEL is well situated to engage the larger community in identifying problems and developing solutions.
+Engaging community and key stakeholders: The CCEL is well situated to engage the larger community in identifying problems and developing solutions.
 An important part of the CCEL mandate is to be “reform-minded” and to seek better laws, policies, and systems for Canadian or international societies.
-If the laws are deficient or inadequate, recommendations for change can be developed and submitted to government or other appropriate agencies or groups.
-The CCEL has its roots in a law reform tradition, which has been an important part of the legal and governmental landscape in Canada since the 1960s.
+We identify issues and reforms by consulting with older people and non-profit community agencies as well as academics, government, and practitioners from diverse areas of work including justice, health care and finance.

-Another key area of our practice is demystifying the law.
-In recent years the CCEL has created a number of tools that clarify obligations and rights under current laws.
-CCEL has published tools targeting health care practitionners, non-profit organizations, and the general public.
-These plain language resources are all available on the CCEL website.
+Demystifying law, policy and practice: In recent years the CCEL has created a number of tools that clarify obligations and rights under law.
+CCEL has published innovative tools targeting health care practitioners, non-profit organizations and the general public.
+Most of these plain language resources are all available for free on the CCEL website.

 The objectives of the Canadian Centre for Elder Law are: to enrich and inform the lives of older adults with the law; to meet the increasing need for legal education and research in relation to legal issues having particular significance for older adults; and, to serve as a national focal point for this emergent field.
 To current knowledge, it appears to be the only such Centre in the world and is currently serving as a model of interest for several other countries.

-The CCEL also hosts the World Study Group on Elder Law, a group established October, 2005 to facilitate study and knowledge exchange internationally on issues affecting the legal rights of older adults worldwide.
+The CCEL also occasionally hosts the World Study Group on Elder Law, a group established October 2005 to facilitate study and knowledge exchange internationally on issues affecting the legal rights of older adults worldwide.

-The CCEL’s current projects and activities to advance these objectives are as follows: braces both legal and interdisciplinary channels.
+The CCEL’s current projects and activities embrace both legal and interdisciplinary channels.

 Research and Scholarship

-- Developing academic research and writing in relation to legal issues that particularly touch on the lives of older adults
+- Developing academic research and writing in relation to legal and policy issues impacting older adults

 - Hosting the Canadian International Conference on Elder Law